stevebosserman/open-source-contracting-tools/Exhibit-A.md

 The rate schedule contains data to compute project personnel expenses.

-This Rate Schedule lists the current personnel who will be involved in providing services to the client per this SOW entered between the client and the consultant / contractor.
+In addition, this Rate Schedule lists the current personnel who will be involved in providing services to the client per this SOW entered between the client and the consultant / contractor.
 Additional personnel can be made available upon request and approval by the client and the consultant / contractor.

 Primary Personnel on this SOW will be: